bolerio/mjson/README.md

 (get in touch if you want to help!)

 1. Traversal API, with pattern-matching
-2. JSON Schema supports for validation and template generation
+2. Extend JSON Schema support for template generation

 **[Goto mJson Official Website](http://bolerio.github.io/mjson/)**